Undergraduate Admissions for applicants from foreign secondary schools

 Start by selecting your programme and campus preferences.
 Find out more about the Bachelor of Arts and dual degree programmes at the Undergraduate College.

 Candidates applying through the international pathway select two programmes, including up to one dual degree programme (this must be listed as your first choice).
 Please note that if admitted, you may be assigned to one of the two selected programmes in your Sciences Po application.

 We encourage applicants to choose their programmes/campuses according to their personal and professional plans, interests and commitment to the educational principles of the Undergraduate College, rather than on the basis of their nationality or place of residence.
 It is also important to factor in the languages you speak or, if applicable, the languages you would like to learn.

-Whatever campus they study at, all students graduate with a Sciences Po Bachelor’s degree at the end of three years of study.
+Whatever campus they study at, all students graduate with the Sciences Po Bachelor’s degree in social sciences and humanities at the end of three years of study.
 They may then go on to study for a two-year Master’s degree on the Sciences Po Paris Campus.

 Complete your application